 The Trust awards grants to charities that are registered in the UK.
 Typically, these charities will be working in at least one of the following four fields:

 The Trust is founded upon the Quaker principles of love and respect for one's neighbour, recognising that there is something of God in everyone.
-As such, it is committed to creating a more just, peaceful and collaborative society.
+It is committed to creating a more just, peaceful and collaborative society.

 Further information about the Trust can be found throughout this website.